maleakhiw/radAR/readme.md

 The source code uses Build Tools 26.0.2.
 If a build fails and the IDE requests you to install or upgrade Build Tools, please do so and build the source code again.
 To build the source code, please ensure all of the dependencies requested by Gradle are installed and/or granted.

-To get the .apk (application installer file), simply select either the `Build APK` or `Generate Signed APK` options in Android Studio, the latter requiring application signing keys.
+To get the .apk (application installer file), simply select either the `Build APKs` or `Generate Signed APK` options in the Build menu in Android Studio, the latter requiring application signing keys.
 This .apk file can be installed on Android devices meeting the above system requirements.

 To install the application on a device with USB debugging enabled (using ADB - Android Debug Bridge: connect the device and select `app` in *Run Configurations*.
 If prompted, grant USB debugging permissions on the device.
 The device should show up on the Run menu (for `app`).
 Select the device and click on Run to deploy and run the application on the connected device.